How to get help from a Digital Buddy

 - Ash Library: appointments available on a Thursday.
 Please book at the library or email firstname.lastname@example.org

-- Ashford Library: every Saturday from 10am to 12 noon.
-30 minute slots can be booked in advance.
-Please book a slot by speaking to a member of staff at Ashford library or email email@example.com
+- Ashford Library: every Saturday from 10am to 12pm and every Wednesday from 2pm to 4pm.
+Sessions are for 30 minutes and must be booked in advance.
+Please book a session by speaking to a member of staff at Ashford library or email email@example.com

 - Ashtead Library: every Friday from 2pm until 4pm.
 Booking necessary: please book a one hour slot at Ashtead library.